Indoor Activities in Flagstaff for Kids

 - It doesn’t open until noon, and is closed on Tuesdays

-- The Orion Discovery Center is fully indoors
+- The Astronomy Discovery Center is fully indoors

 - Interactive exhibits are designed with kids in mind